 Should You Roll Over Your 401k, 403b, 457 Or Other Retirement Plan Assets Into An IRA?

-Unfortunately, you cannot rely up the financial services industry necessarily to give you an unbiased answer to the should question that is actually in your best interests.
+Unfortunately, you cannot rely on the financial services industry necessarily to give you an unbiased answer to “the should” question that is actually in your best interests.
 The remainder of this article will provide you with some thoughts and information for you to answer the should question for yourself.

 Sadly, you cannot rely upon the US financial services industry to give you unbiased advice about rollovers.
 Certain segments of the securities industry have demonstrated a bias toward automatically recommending rollovers of employer sponsored retirement plan assets into rollover IRAs.

-The remainder of this article will provide some thoughts about these four options in this order:
+The remainder of this article will provide some thoughts about these 4 options in this order: